Claims Resolutions, Wrap Flex, Billing, and Eligibility FAQs

 The SDED form is available through the Children's System of Care (CSOC) state website.

 Providers are only required to complete the EDI request if they purchase software that will be used for claims submission.
-Per Molina Medicaid Solutions, the software company should inform the provider that they need an EDI authorization for submitting claims as part of their purchase.
-Providers cannot submit claims without this agreement with Molina in place.
-Please note that providers are not required to purchase software, as they can enter data directly through New Jersey Medicaid Management Information System (NJMMIS).
+Per the State Medicaid Fiscal Agent, the software company should inform the provider that they need an EDI authorization for submitting claims as part of their purchase.
+Providers cannot submit claims without this agreement with the State Medicaid Fiscal Agent in place.
+Please note that providers are not required to purchase software, as they can enter data directly through the New Jersey Medicaid Management Information System (NJMMIS).

 All claim forms with service dates older than 90 days will be rejected by PerformCare.